MuhammadShakir-dev/MuhammadShakir-dev/README.md

 <p align="center">
-I'm a part of Google communities like Google DSC & Google Developer Groups.
-I'm the founder of Paysense, a fintech startup that helps people by making their everyday transactions easier.
-I'm a front-end developer, although I have a great knowledge of UI/UX design.
-I love contributing to open source, building projects, community development, creating content that helps people.
+As an avid participant in the tech community, I am proud to be a part of Google DSC and Google Developer Groups.
+With an entrepreneurial spirit, I founded Paysense, a fintech startup that simplifies everyday transactions for individuals.
+My passion for technology extends beyond entrepreneurship, as I have extensive knowledge in front-end development and an eye for designing intuitive and engaging user interfaces.
 </p>